b-laztornex/alternative-assets-api-/readme.md

 # **Alternative Assets API**

-A Node.js and MongoDB-based API for managing alternative assets, providing endpoints for user authentication, asset management, and detailed valuation histories.
+A Node.js and MongoDB-based API for managing alternative assets, providing endpoints for user authentication, asset management, and wealth worth.

 ---